CSIS-NLU/Open-Science-101/Group-Projects/Music Trends During Election Cycles - Spotify/README.md

 No warranties are given.
 The license may not give you all of the permissions necessary for your intended use.
 For example, other rights such as publicity, privacy, or moral rights may limit how you use the material.

 For the Legal Code, see: https://creativecommons.org/licenses/by/4.0/legalcode.en

-## Results of Project
-We've come to the conclusion that the genres do not change whether they are non-election or election years but the danceability and loudness do.
-Every year, the top songs on Spotify are Pop but the charts show that once it's non election years danceability, tempo, and loudness decrease.